Laragear/SubscriptionsDemo/README.md

 $subscription->save();
 ```

-For example, if the user subscribes on Friday 24th at 9:30 AM, the subscription cycle is calculated using Monday 27th 00:00 as the starting point, but will start immediately.

 > **Warning**
+>
 > If you need to postpone the subscription, ensure you postpone it _after_ pushing it further.

 ### Modifying the Interval

-If you need to change the subscription interval to be different from the parent Plan, use `updateInterval()` with the interval you want to force into the subscription.
+If you need to change the subscription interval to be different from the parent Plan, use `updateInterval()` with the interval you want to force into the Subscription.

 ```php
 use Laragear\Subscriptions\Models\Plan;